JesterMeijin/SoundBoard/README.md

 ## Features
 + Can play **.mp3** | **.wav** | **.aiff** | **.au** | **.mid** | **.midi** audio files
 + Add sounds directly with the **"+"** button
-+ Add sounds directly into the "song" folder (created at launch if not exists)
++ Add sounds directly into the "sounds" folder (created at launch if not exists)
 + Search the sound you want
 + **Left click** : Play sound, press again to stop playing
 + **Right click** : Rename the selected sound